978-9-17-637879-3/StyleFrame/README.md

 Extract the folder called style_frame_files into your project folder

-Add the contents of AddToMakefile.txt to the bottom of your make file
+Add the contents of AddToMakefile.txt to the bottom of your Makefile

 Step 3: Prepare StyleFrame base